Decision readiness before execution debt

 A clearer category creates a clearer company

-Not consulting
+Not traditional consulting

 Not a dashboard